ARCHER2-HPC/archer2-docs/research-software/overview.rst

 Centrally supported packages
 ----------------------------

-Archer provides a number of research software packages as `centrally supported packages`.
+ARCHER2 provides a number of research software packages as `centrally supported packages`.
 Many of these packages are free to use, but others require a license (which you, or your research group, need to supply).